Skip to content

 Who this is for

-This guide is for parents and carers:
+This guide is for parents and carers whose child:

 In this guide

 These pages tell you more about some of the practical side of caring for your child.
 They combine information about the healthcare your child may need, along with tips and suggestions that have worked for other families.
-You may also want to read our information guide: ‘Hearing Your Child’s Diagnosis of Spinal Muscular Atrophy’ which covers the emotional aspect of receiving the diagnosis and some suggestions of who can provide support.
+You may also want to read our information guide: ‘Hearing Your Child’s Diagnosis of Spinal Muscular Atrophy’.
+This covers the emotional aspect of receiving the diagnosis and some suggestions of who can provide support.

 As all children respond to treatment and develop differently, you may find only some of the sections in this guide helpful.
 Your child’s clinical team can advise you on this.
 You might find some sections in ‘Looking After Your Child who has SMA Type 3’ more helpful.